ssbc/jitdb/README.md

 # JITDB

-A database on top of a [flumelog-aligned-offset] with automatic index generation and maintenance.
+A database on top of a flumelog [flumedb] (the recommended being [async-flumelog]) with automatic index generation and maintenance.

 The motivation for this database is that it should be:
  - fast